Day - 1

 Day - 5

-Location: Rio de Janeiro - Today cross the border into Brazil and take a flight (two hours) from Foz do Iguacu to Rio de Janeiro.
+Location: Rio de Janeiro - Today cross the border into Brazil and take an included flight (two hours) from Foz do Iguacu to Rio de Janeiro.
 Witness the intense green of Guanabara Bay and the beauty of the surrounding slopes of the Corcovado and Sugarloaf that make Rio such a majestic place.
 Take in the ever-present Portugese influence here, which is especially apparent in the opulent buildings constructed when the Portuguese monarchy fled Europe under the threat of Napolean and took up residence here.
 Be struck by the contrast between this extravagance and the destitute poverty of the favelas.
 The white sands of Cobacapana and Ipanema beaches offer an equally interesting snapshot of local life.
 For some world-renowned live music, Lapa is the place to go and join the locals for some serious dancing.

 Day - 6